Afrochemist/OverviewNotes/README.md

 # OverviewNotes
-This repo contains simple tutorials that I can back on as notes.
+This repo contains simple tutorials that I can use as a review om certain topics.

+* Overview of Computer Vision